 The Islamic faith provides guidelines to help Muslims lead their best lives.
 In addition to spiritual guidance, Islam outlines various financial principles to help Muslims align their personal finances with Islamic values.

 In particular, Islamic personal financial principles help potential homeowners secure a Halal loan when purchasing a home.
-Since Islam doesn’t allow lenders to charge interest on loans, the Australian Muslim community is best served by a custom Islamic finance loan tailored to follow the Shariah laws.
+Since Islam doesn’t allow lenders to charge interest on loans, the Australian Muslim community is best served by a custom Islamic finance loan tailored to follow the Sharia laws.

 Islamic home loans differ from standard mortgage loans because they don’t charge interest.
 Typically, you’ll likely use an Ijara or Murabaha financing when buying a home.